Being a Team Player

 But when my oldest became a member of an all-female competitive hockey team when she was 10, I started to get it.
 Now she’s at college — playing hockey there — and I fully understand the benefits.

-Besides giving her an instant pool of friends in a new city on her new teams, being a member of many hockey and soccer squads over the years has taught her how to rely on others and be reliable herself, how to work together to reach a common goal, it’s given her the ability to deal with a variety of personalities, and she understands how to lead and how to be led.
+Besides giving her an instant pool of friends now that she’s in a new city, being a member of many hockey and soccer squads over the years has taught her many other valuable life skills.
+These include how to rely on others and be reliable herself, how to work together to reach a common goal, it’s given her the ability to deal with a variety of personalities, and she understands how to lead and how to be led.

 All of these things made the transition to college easier for her, and will continue to be of value after she graduates and pursues her chosen career.